 The meal is a preparation of fresh fish, acidic juice such from limes, and vegetables.
 It resembles a soup of sorts and is eaten cold.
 There’s definitely no more refreshing meal than ceviche after spending a hot day hiking, swimming, snorkeling, and laying on the beach.
 You can make it at home by following this recipe.

-- 2 lbs of fresh white fish (corvina, halibut, tilapia, mahi mahi, or snapper) cut into small square pieces
+- 2 lbs fresh white fish such as corvina, halibut, tilapia, mahi mahi, or snapper, cut into small square pieces

-- 2 hot peppers slice in half lengthwise
+- 2 hot peppers, sliced in half lengthwise

 - Salt to taste

 - Place the diced raw fish into a large dish with the sliced peppers, garlic, a handful of chopped cilantro, and salt.
 Mix.
 Cover with lime juice.
 The fish should be completely covered by lime juice.
-Allow to sit in the refrigerator for up to 4-5 hours.
+Allow to sit in the refrigerator for a minimum of two hours and up to 4-5 hours.

 - Put the onions in a bowl and sprinkle with salt.
 Cover the onions with enough warm water so that they are fully submerged.
 Let sit for about 10 minutes then drain and rinse with cool water.